This blog may contain affiliate links. Read our disclosure policy for more info.

 But beyond its rooftop terrace and comfy dorm rooms, Selina boasts its central location that is just one block away from the beach and two blocks from the town square.
 This puts you within easy reach of the restaurants and nightlife.

 If I can only name one thing I love about La Redonda Sayulita Hostel, it’s that it is dedicated to making your stay in Sayulita one to remember.
 You see, although its rooms are relatively basic, staying here is actually an experience in itself.

 They arrange trips to the popular surfing beaches nearby, particularly to Punta de Burro, La Lancha, and El Anclote in Punta de Mita.
 There are also weekly mountaineering trips to Monkey Mountain and available surf lessons with the in-house teachers.

 If you’re more interested in a staycation rather than an outdoor adventure, La Redonda has your back, too.
 Bring your yoga mat and join the yoga classes organized every two days.
 If you’re a dancer, feel free to take salsa, cumbia, and Bachata classes and bring your groove onto the hostel’s lobby which becomes a dance floor every night.

 There are also other nightly activities available like karaoke, sports games, and card tournaments.
 If aren’t up for any of these, you can just chill in the bar or in the shared lounge, where you can socialize with the other guests.

 Another major thing to note about La Redonda is that it’s located a few steps away from Sayulita Beach and about a 20-minute walk to Escondida Beach and Carricitos Beach.
-Since you’re in the heart of Sayulita, you’re not far away from many convenience stores and supermarkets, authentic Mexican restaurants, and the town’s busiest bars.
+Since you’re in the heart of Sayulita, you’re not far away from many convenience stores and supermarkets, the best restaurants in Sayulita, and the town’s busiest bars.